Geo-Mafia/Geo-Mafia/README.md

 ```
 npm install
 ```
-Go to appGeo/platforms/iOS/Podfile and delete ALL the text in the file Then run :
+Go to appGeo/platforms/iOS/Podfile and delete ALL the text in the file.
+Then run :
 ```
 tns run ios